mediafoundation/media-edge/README.md

 ## About Media Edge

-Media Edge is a new and powerful software that allows CDN providers to create their content delivery network and sell their services in the decentralized Media Cloud marketplace.
-With the Media Edge, providers can easily set up their CDN networks, offer them within the Media Cloud marketplace, and get MEDIA rewards in exchange for the services provided.
+Media Edge is a software that allows CDN providers to create their content delivery network and sell their services in the decentralized Media Network marketplace.
+With the Media Edge, providers can easily set up their CDN networks, offer them within the Media Network marketplace, and get MEDIA rewards in exchange for the services provided.

 ## What is Media Edge?

-Media Edge is an open-source software that serves as a web server and blockchain resource manager for CDN providers.
-It is a tool that simplifies the process of setting up a CDN network, and it includes all the necessary features to interact with the Media Network smart contracts from the provider stand point.
+Media Edge allows CDN providers to create their content delivery network, sell their services in the decentralized Media Network marketplace, and earn MEDIA rewards in exchange for the services provided.
+It serves as a web server and blockchain resource manager, simplifying the CDN setup process and enabling interaction with the Media smart contracts.

 ### Built With: